adamcameron/php-elasticsearch/README.md

 All entities can be viewed and searched there, via drilling down.

-All entities can be edited, but only students can be added (via the course detail page: `http://localhost:8080/courses/{id}/view`).
+All entities can be edited, but only students can be added (via the course detail page: `http://localhost:8080/courses/{id}/view`), or deleted (via the student detail page: `http://localhost:8080/students/{id}/view`).

 Searching can be tested via `http://localhost:8080/search`.

+RabbitMQ Management can be accessed via `http://localhost:15672/` with the default credentials (`guest`/`guest`).

+I am using ElasticVue - Windows app - to view the ElasticSearch data: https://elasticvue.com/.
+At time of writing, the PC I am using was struggling to run an ELK container, so I am using the app instead.

 ## Changes

 0.1 - Baseline setup copied from php8-swarm, with Docker Swarm and Redis stuff removed

-0.2 - Added ElasticSearch integration, with basic search functionality
+1.0 - Added ElasticSearch integration, with basic search functionality

+1.3 - Converting to using Symfony Messaging (in-process) for ElasticSearch indexing

+1.4 - Added RabbitMQ for messaging transport, with a worker container to handle ElasticSearch indexing